General Education Subject Area Objectives

 Humanities (H)

 Humanities courses provide instruction in the history, key themes, principles, terminology, and theory or methodologies used within a humanities discipline or the humanities in general.
-Students will learn to identify and to analyze the key elements, biases and influences that shape thought.
+Students will learn to identify and to analyze the relevant factors that shape thought.
 These courses emphasize clear and effective analysis and approach issues and problems from multiple perspectives.

 Mathematics (M)